localnerve/ui-elements/src/custom-sticky/README.md

 # custom-sticky

-> A small, fast, no-dependency, scroll driven animation behavior.
+> A specialized, composable scroll animation behavior.

 ## custom-sticky
 On every scroll event, moves an element to another element or an arbitrary distance, then stops (or "sticks").
 All directions and transforms supported.
 Can be used in a group of CustomSticky instances for an animated scene.
 Also, can act as a custom `position: sticky` solution for times when it doesn't make sense or isn't supported.